 Meanwhile, Yashin only played five seasons with the Islanders before his contract was bought out.
 During his time on the island, Yashin’s play deteriorated, scoring 290 points in 346 career games.
 The Islanders still pay Yashin 2.2 million dollars this year, the last year of his buyout.

-Calgary Flames Trade Doug Gilmour to the Toronto Maple Leafs
+Calgary Trades Doug Gilmour to the Toronto Maple Leafs

 In early 1992, the Calgary Flames completed a 10 player trade with the Toronto Maple Leafs centered around Doug Gilmour.